Military science fiction: Definitions by contrast

 Both military science fiction and the space Western may consider an interstellar war and oppression by a galactic empire as the story's backdrop.
-They may focus on a lone gunslinger, soldier, or veteran in a futuristic space frontier setting.
+They may focus on a lone gunslinger, soldier or veteran in a futuristic space frontier setting.
 Western elements and conventions in military science fiction may be explicit, such as cowboys in outer space, or more subtle, as in a space colony requiring defense against attack out on the frontier.
 Gene Roddenberry described Star Trek: The Original Series as a Space Western (or more poetically, as "Wagon Train to the stars").
-The TV series Firefly and its cinematic follow-up Serenity literalized the Western aspects of the space Western subgenre as popularized by Star Trek: it features frontier towns, horses, and a visual style evocative of classic John Ford Westerns.
-Worlds that have been terraformed may be depicted as presenting similar challenges as that of a frontier settlement in a classic Western.
+The TV series Firefly and its cinematic follow-up Serenity literalized the Western aspects of the space Western subgenre as popularized by Star Trek: it features frontier towns, horses and a visual style evocative of classic John Ford Westerns.
+Worlds that have been terraformed may be depicted as presenting similar challenges to those of a frontier settlement in a classic Western.
 Six-shooters and horses may be replaced by ray guns and rockets.

 A "thematic subdivision" of MSF are works where "ex-military protagonists [are] drawing on their battle experience for tough and violent operations in (more or less) civilian life", typically in a law enforcement setting.
 Some examples include Richard Morgan's Takashi Kovacs book such as Altered Carbon (2002) and Elizabeth Bear's Jenny Casey books, such as Hammered (2004).